vinkodlak/rigpro.consulting/src/pages/index.md

   - title: RIGPRO Software
     body: >-
-      RIGPRO Wireline QC software is world's first software platform to assist the quality control of a wireline logging operation.

-      RIGPRO software comes as desktop and mobile application.
+      RIGPRO Wireline QC software is world's first software platform to assist in the quality control of a wireline logging operation.
+RIGPRO software is available as desktop and mobile application.
 It is installed on devices of all the stakeholders in a logging operation - Logging Witness, Operations Geologist, Drilling Supervisor, Wellsite Geologist...

       Instead of spreadsheets and word documents, information is entered into the RIGPRO desktop application.
 Users are able to monitor the operation in